-Selected as one of the 100 best holidays of 2014 by The Sunday Times.
+Selected as one of the 100 best holidays by The Sunday Times.

 We are proud to present this itinerary for a spectacular land tour of Northern Greece centred on the territory of ancient Macedon.